 Discover a unique winter wonderland at Haarlem’s Christmas Market

 For a real winter adventure, Haarlem’s historic canals and old-world charm bring something extra special to the festive season.
-Take the short journey from Amsterdam and explore Haarlem’s beguiling grandeur during the winter season, and if you can why not coincide your trip with a visit to the city’s vast Christmas Market.
-Offering a traditional take on a festive market, it boasts more than 300 stalls which pop up in and around Haarlem’s main square - Grote Markt – and its various shopping streets.
+Take the short journey from Amsterdam and explore its beguiling grandeur during the winter season, and if you can, visit the city’s vast Christmas Market.
+Offering a traditional take on festive fun, it boasts more than 300 stalls which pop up in and around Haarlem’s main square - Grote Markt – and its various shopping streets.
 Make sure you indulge in festive sweets, stock up on handmade goodies and shop to the soundtrack of a live choir.
 Also taking place during the Christmas Market is Kerstkorenlint, several choir performances at various locations around the city, including the Gravenzaal (Counts’ Hall) at the town hall in Grote Markt.